There’s plenty of anecdotal evidence about the relationship between arthritis symptoms and weather. But what does science say?

 Should you move to a warmer climate to escape arthritis pain?
 According to the

 Although drier, warmer weather may result in less pain, it doesn’t affect the course of the disease.
 Arthritis patients who reside in warmer climates are not spared from arthritis pain.

 Many people move to a warmer, less harsh climate when they retire.
 This type of move may provide some benefits, but curing arthritis isn’t one of them.

-About 294,000 children under age 18 have arthritis or some other form of rheumatic disease, according to the Arthritis Foundation.
+About 300,000 children under the age of 16 have arthritis or some other form of rheumatic disease, according to the Arthritis Foundation.

-Anyone can get arthritis, but risk increases with age.
+Anyone can get arthritis, but the risk increases with age.
 Arthritis also tends to run in families.